Updated: Oct 2

 Acupressure is especially effective for managing common health problems that tend to become worse as stress and tension accumulates in the body.
-Chronic Shoulder & Neck Tension from common stress conditions often cause circulation and neuro-muscular problems.
+Chronic shoulder and neck tension often cause problems including headaches, migraines, fatigue and blurred vision.

-Below are three awesome Acupressure points, that are great to know and have in your personal stress relieving tool-kit to help relieve daily stress whenever and wherever it strikes.
+Below are three awesome Acupressure points, that are great to know and have in your personal stress relieving tool-kit to help relieve shoulder tension and neck pain whenever and wherever daily stress strikes.

 GB 21 is on the top of the shoulders, two finger widths out from the outside base of your neck.
 This Acupressure point is where you probably have the most tension in your shoulder (trapezius) muscles.